makerdao/mips/MIP0/mip0.md

 ### MIP0c12: Core Personnel Onboarding

-A MIP0c12 subproposal is required to onboard core personnel.
+MIP0c12 is a Process MIP component that allows the onboarding of core personnel using a subproposal.
 MIP0c12 subproposals have the following parameters:
 -   **Feedback Period**: 3 months
 -   **Frozen Period**: 1 month